What is a System Pressure Advisory?

-A Boil Water Advisory is a public statement advising people to boil their tap water before using it, typically in response to an event that could allow contaminants to enter the water distribution system.
+A System Pressure Advisory is a public statement advising people to boil their tap water before using it, typically in response to an event that could allow contaminants to enter the water distribution system.
 Such events would include a water main break, small or widespread loss of system pressure, or a natural disaster.
 In some cases the field staff can make repairs to a water main while under pressure which prevents any contamination from the soil and bacteria from entering the distribution.
-When this process is used there will be no boil water advisory issued.
+When this process is used there will be no system pressure advisory issued.

-When we do issue a boil water advisory, we will notify only the customers affected or served by the water main repaired.
-If the boil water advisory is wide spread, Public Utilities will utilize available media, radio and other appropriate notification measures to assist us with informing the public of the boil water advisory.
+When we do issue a system pressure advisory, we will notify only the customers affected or served by the water main repaired.
+If the advisory is wide spread, Public Utilities will utilize available media, radio and other appropriate notification measures to assist us with informing the public of the system pressure advisory.

 If you have additional questions, please contact our Water Treatment Plant Staff at 919-996-2870.

-What is a Boil Water Advisory?
+What is a System Pressure Advisory?
 Is it the same as a Boil Water Notice?

-A Boil Water Advisory (BWA) is a public statement advising customers to boil tap water before consuming it.
+A System Pressure Advisory (SPA) is a public statement advising customers to boil tap water before consuming it.
 Advisories are issued when an event has occurred allowing the possibility for the water distribution system to become contaminated.
 An advisory does not mean that the water is contaminated, but rather that it could be contaminated; because the water quality is unknown, customers should assume the water is unsafe to drink and take the appropriate precautions.
-A Boil Water Advisory is different from a Boil Water Notice, which is issued when contamination is confirmed in the water system.
+A System Pressure Advisory is different from a Boil Water Notice, which is issued when contamination is confirmed in the water system.
 During a notice, all customers must boil their water before consuming it or use bottled water.

 You should boil tap water vigorously for at least one full minute prior to using it for drinking or cooking (the minute starts when the water begins to bubble).
 This includes water used for brushing teeth, making ice, washing raw foods, preparation of drinks, and water for pets.
 Wait for the water to cool before using it, or store it in the refrigerator in a clean container.
 Boiling removes harmful bacteria in the water that may cause illness.

-After an Boil water advisory has been lifted and if contamination of the water system did occur you should flush household pipes, ice makers, water fountains, etc. prior to using for drinking or cooking.
+After an system pressure advisory has been lifted and if contamination of the water system did occur you should flush household pipes, ice makers, water fountains, etc. prior to using for drinking or cooking.
 Flushing simply means letting the water run to ensure that no contaminated water remains in your pipes.